“I heard she threw the letter away”

 I can riff a chili recipe from basically anything in a pantry and fridge – provided there is something to provide some heat.
 Thrown into a Chopped situation, I’d likely make a seriously fucked up chili and get eliminated right off the top.

-I am not a fan of chile powder – especially the stuff found in most grocery stores.
-If you’re going to use a chili powder – take the time to find pure chile powders.
-If you’re going to make serious chili – you need to get serious and make a chile paste.
+I am not a fan of chile powder, especially the stuff found in most grocery stores.
+If you’re going to use chili powder, take the time to find pure chile powders.
+If you’re going to make serious chili, you need to get serious and make a chile paste.
 I tend to use either pasilla chiles (lighter heat, fruity taste, red paste) or ancho chiles (smoky heat, spicy, black paste) depending on what I am cooking.

 In the Beans vs. No Beans debate, I am firmly agnostic.
 The use of beans is dependent on the chili you are making.
 A pot of Texas Red will under ZERO circumstances have beans.
 Most vegetarian chilis will have beans to add a protein factor.
 Of course, many will argue there is no such beast as a “vegetarian chili” and they are simply wrong.
-Chili is a spicy variation on a stew.
-Stew comes in all forms therefore so does chili.
+Chili is a spicy variation on a stew, and stew comes in all forms therefore so does chili.

-Other than a Black Bean Chili I have been making for over a decade, I have no other vegetarian chilis in my repertoire.
-After making a decision to cook more plant based food, I went searching for more chili recipes.
+Other than a Black Bean Chili I have been making for over a decade, I realized had no other vegetarian chilis in my repertoire.
+After making a decision to cook more plant-based food, I went searching for more chili recipes.
 This one is adapted from Food & Wine.
 I swapped out chili powder for pasilla paste and upped the black bean volume.
 The tofu really does not add much to the final product other than another level of protein.
-While I prefer cheese and sour cream on my chili, you can leave them off to make this a vegan chili.
+Once I began making seitan, I upgraded this recipe into a heartier seitan-based chili.

 CHILI DON’T BE A HERO

-tofu, black beans, guajillo chile paste, peppers, onions, sour cream, cheddar, scallions, pickled jalapeno
+Tofu, black beans, guajillo chile paste, peppers, onions, sour cream, cheddar, scallions, pickled jalapeno, & Fritos

 Makes 8 – 10 servings